Asset hierarchies are the foundation of how data is structured in Maximo.

 Strong Hierarchies Support Better Insight

-A well-structured hierarchy makes it possible to:
+A well-structured asset hierarchy makes it possible to:

 Over time, maintaining this structure becomes just as important as creating it.